kcoms555/ML-in-cpp/README.md

 # ML-in-cpp
 This is my toy cpp project implementing machine learning such as forward and backward propagation.
-It contains input, target batch files to train AND, OR, XOR operations.
+It contains input, target batch files to train AND, OR and XOR operations.

 # Installation
 __1. Download or clone it__